WinstonZhang2008/BSE-Student-Portfolio/index.md

 <img src="PXL_20230627_185806450.jpg" alt="Starter Project">

 Components
-  - RBG LED: The LED
+  - RBG LED: The LED displays the light depending on the RBG values
   - Switches: The switches are not on and off switches, they can be slid
   - Red switch: This switch determines the value of the color red from 0-255
   - Green switch: This switch determines the value of the color green from 0-255